Spec comparison · 12 min read · Data refreshed 29/05/2026

 | Hanstrom 4-in-1 Square | 2.4 L | 2-3 persons | ~2 L at 98 C |

 For a couple or a household of three, the smaller 2.4-4L tanks are absolutely fine and run cheaper.
-For four or more, the Qettle 7L is the only tap in this comparison that meaningfully changes daily kitchen behaviour.
+For four or more, the Qettle 7L is the only tap in this comparison that meaningfully changes how the kitchen gets used day to day.

 Energy use